 Among the firm’s advisors, there are a handful of chartered financial analysts (CFAs).

 When analyzing equity securities, the firm will trend toward large-cap stocks, and disregard any with a debt-to-capitalization ratio higher than 45%.
 From there, advisors rely on eight proprietary valuation models and look for securities that perform well in at least two.
 Once these securities are identified, the firm looks to purchase those that it perceives the market is undervaluing.

-Madison Advisory Services, Inc. employs 12 financial advisors and has been in business since 2004.
-It has more than $170 million in assets under management (AUM), and it serves more than 730 clients.
-The majority of the firm’s clients are individuals, but it also manages money for high-net-worth individuals and businesses.
+Madison Advisory Services, Inc. has been in business since 2004.
+The majority of the firm’s clients are individuals and high-net-worth individuals, but it also manages businesses.

 As a fee-based firm, certain advisors at Madison may earn commissions based on certain transactions.
 While this creates the potential for a conflict of interest, the firm is legally bound to act in its clients’ best interests due to its fiduciary duty.